awslabs/graphstorm/docs/source/advanced/language-models.rst

             --node-feat-name paper:feat author:feat subject:feat \
             --lm-train-nodes 10

-The ``--lm-train-nodes`` argument determines how many nodes will be used to tune the BERT models.
+The ``--lm-train-nodes`` argument determines how many nodes will be used in each mini-batch per GPU to tune the BERT models.
 Because the BERT models are normally large, training of them will consume many memories.
 If use all nodes to co-train BERT and GNN models, it could cause GPU out of memory (OOM) errors.
 Use a smaller number for the ``--lm-train-nodes`` could reduce the overall GPU memory consumption.

 .. note:: It will take longer time to co-train BERT and GNN models compared to no co-train.